huaaaliu/RGBX_Semantic_Segmentation/README.md

 |:---:|:---:|:---:|:---:|
 | SegFormer | MiT-B2 | 58.2% |  |
 | SegFormer | MiT-B4 | 59.7% |  |
+ (On the way...)

 ## Publication
-If you use our code, please consider referencing the following paper:
+If you find this repo useful, please consider referencing the following paper:
 ```
 @article{liu2022cmx,
   title={CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers},